Agile-Labs-Tech/agilelabs-isms-policy/BCP/README.md

 ### Objectives

-The Agile Lab Business Continuity plan objective is to facilitate the resumption of critical operations, functions and technology in a timely and organized manner to ensure a viable and stable organization.
+The Agile Labs Business Continuity plan objective is to facilitate the resumption of critical operations, functions and technology in a timely and organized manner to ensure a viable and stable organization.

 It is critical to ensure the safety and well-being of employees and customers.